liyu001989/lumen-api-demo/EN_README.md

 Forgive my poor English.

-This is a demo for lumen5.4. if you are using lumen to write REST api it will help you.
+This is a demo for lumen 5.7. if you are using lumen to write REST api it will help you.

 This demo use `dingo/api`  `tymon/jwt-auth` and write some easy APIs and PHPUNIT